praveendhac/AzureScripts/README.md

 # AzureScripts
-Scripts to automate Azure Tasks
+Scripts to automate Azure Tasks using az-cli, SDK etc.